 - Media CPM, or the cost-per-thousand impressions to serve the advertisement when your winning bid matches your campaign, ad group, and creative parameters.

-Guide to programmatic bidding
+Guide to programmatic bidding with a CPM cheat sheet

 The CPM cheat sheet is intended to provide a general guideline for planning and setting initial ad group bids.
 While the dynamic nature of programmatic media buying does not allow us to forecast CPMs, our Client Experience team is available to help you tailor these guidelines to your campaign’s unique targeting.
 If you need help, just send us a note.